pratheekbalaji/Loch_Technologies_Assignment/README.md

 # Loch_Technologies_Assignment
- There are 2 main files : Client.py and app.py
+ There are 2 main files : Client.py and app.py(flask server)
 ## Usage of Client.py

 1) The script client.py can be run on the command line using the following command: